refrakt-hub/refrakt-backend/config/PROMPT.md

 ## Configuration Structure

-The YAML configuration must follow one of these structures:
+The YAML configuration must follow one of these structures.
+Do **not** invent extra top-level keys or move sections elsewhere—adhere to the exact layout below.

 ### Deep Learning Pipeline
 ```yaml